242 FW 2

 Date: November 7, 2013

 Originating Office: Division of Safety and Health

 2.1 What is the purpose of this chapter?
-This chapter describes the U.S. Fish and Wildlife Service (Service) requirements and responsibilities for identifying, preventing, managing, and communicating about hazardous materials.
-We designed the program to ensure the safety of personnel who are or may be exposed to these materials within their work environment.
+This chapter describes the U.S. Fish and Wildlife Service (Service) requirements and responsibilities for identifying, preventing, managing, and communicating about hazardous chemicals.
+We designed the program to ensure the safety of personnel who are or may be exposed within their work environment.

 2.2 What is the Service’s policy on hazard communication (HAZCOM)?

 A. We have established procedures in compliance with the Occupational Safety and Health Administration (OSHA) standard (29 CFR 1910.1200) to prevent occupational illness or injury associated with uncontrolled exposures to hazardous chemicals.